ViralTexts/gtr-clusters/clusters/18601120-sn85025007-SingularVegetableSkeleton.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Near the grave, stood a venerable apple-tree; but

+when and by whom planted isnot known.
+This |
+tree had sent two of its main roots into the graves
+of Mr. and Mrs. Williams.
+The largest root had
+pushed its way, through the earth, till it reached
 the precise spot occupied by the skull of Roger
 Williams.
 There, making a turn, as if going |
 round the skull, it followed the direction of the |